 As part of the research initiative, the Center for Media Engagement asked social media users to identify the positive and negative aspects of using these platforms.
 The focus groups took place across five countries, but the responses were surprisingly consistent.
 More on this study is available here.

-The full results of the research can be found on the New_ Public by Civic Signals website.
+More on this project can be found on the New_ Public by Civic Signals website.
 New_ Public is Civic Signals’ media project and digital community space.